| How to Carve a Hunting DecoyBefore starting a

 sinking if they crack, or are accidentally shot.
 I prefer the security

 of a solid body block, and carve my decoys out of cork or balsa wood.
+Cork is my first choice

 because it takes simple detail, holds paint well, and floats naturally.